GreptimeTeam/docs/versioned_docs/version-0.9/user-guide/operations/tracing.md

 greptime standalone start -c config.toml
 ```

-Refer to the chapter [Mysql](../clients/mysql.md) on how to connect to GreptimeDB.
-Run the following SQL statement in Mysql Client:
+Refer to the chapter [MySQL](/user-guide/protocols/mysql.md) on how to connect to GreptimeDB.
+Run the following SQL statement in MySQL Client:

 ```sql
 CREATE TABLE host (